tango-controls/rfc/1/Tango.md

 contributor: Andy Götz (andy.gotz@esrf.fr)
 ---

-This document describes Tango, a control system framework.
-This RFC define the specification of a control system implementing the philosophy of Tango.
+This document describes the philosophy of Tango, a control system framework.
+This RFC specifies a control system implementing the philosophy of Tango.

 See also: All Tango RFC's